16 Days in Afghanistan

-16 Days in Afghanistan is a 2007 documentary film about the journey of Afghan-American Anwar Hajher, also the director, traveling to his homeland Afghanistan after 25 years to rediscover his country.
+16 Days in Afghanistan is a 2007 documentary film about the journey of Afghan-American Anwar Hajher, also the director, traveling to his homeland Afghanistan after 25 years living abroad, to rediscover his country.
 The film is produced by Mithaq Kazimi and is the first documentary since the fall of Taliban to be shot in those provinces which remain under the heavy influence of the Taliban.
-The film become a reference film on Afghanistan, including Penguin Books's study guides about Afghan-related books.
+The film became a reference film on Afghanistan, including Penguin Books' study guides about Afghan-related books.

-It was selected as part of the first Afghan art exhibit show in the British Museum opened by president Hamid Karzai.
+It was selected as part of the first Afghan art exhibit show in the British Museum opened by then Afghan president Hamid Karzai.

 Synopsis

-The film is divided into 16 days in which the director discusses a different issue with the Afghan people.
+The film is divided into 16 days, with the director focusing each day on a different issue facing the Afghan people.

 Day 1: He arrives in Kabul Airport and meets the family.
 A short introduction of the history of Afghanistan.

 Day 2: He visits the Blue Mosque of Mazar-e Sharif and discusses the situation with the caretakers, guards, and the ulemas who are there.
 An inside look into the historical artifacts of the mosque.
 An interview with a westerner who visited Afghanistan in the 1970s and discusses Islam and the Taliban.

 Day 3: Interview with the colonel of the Afghan National Army about the status of women in Afghanistan.
 Interview with a businesswoman who sells mantu on the street.
 Interview with street children testing their education and questioning them about school.
 Interview with a traffic police on how the economy has effected the number of cars and drivers.

 Day 4: Interviews with a kebab seller and an electronic seller about their business.
 Interview with a street woman and her view about the government and president Hamid Karzai.
 Interview with a blind street singer.
 He has his fortune read by a woman fortune teller.

 Day 5: Interview with a doctor and pharmacist about medicine and foreign medical aid in Afghanistan.
 Interview with a sickle-maker about his business and what he thinks of life.

 Day 6: Interview with a former representative of Iranian cinema about her perception of the people.
 Interview with a street photographer, comparing standard film to digital photography.
 Interview with a butcher and his customer about business and health.